-Stroking a cat can invoke a variety of different reactions, both positive and negative.
+Stroking a cat can invoke different reactions, both positive and negative.
 Felines are happy to receive human attention, but they’re also very particular about where it takes place and how.
-Knowing what parts of a cat’s body they like petted can prevent unnecessary bites and scratches.
+Knowing what parts of a cat’s body she likes to be petted can prevent unnecessary bites and scratches.

 Of course, learning where your cat likes to be petted is just half the battle.
-You’ll need to rub their preferred body parts with the optimal level of consistency.
-You’ll also need to ensure that you pay close attention to your cat’s body language as felines can quickly become agitated.
+You’ll need to rub her preferred areas with the optimal level of consistency.
+You’ll also need to pay close attention to your cat’s body language as felines can quickly become restless and agitated.

 - Under the Chin.
 Follow your cat’s jawbone with your fingers, all the way up their skull.
 You’ll likely hear a distinct increase in purring.

-- At the Base of the Ears.
-When your pet rubs their head against you, they use this part of their skull.
-This means they’ll enjoy a tickle and stroke in the same spot.
+- The base of the Ears.
+When your pet rubs her head against you, she’ll use this part of her skull.
+This means that she’ll enjoy a tickle and stroke in the same spot.

 - On the Cheeks.
 A cat’s cheeks are sensitive as they contain pheromones.
-Find the right spot to stroke here and a cat will be putty in your hands.
-Just don’t aggravate their whiskers.
+Find the right spot to stroke her and a cat will be putty in your hands.
+Just don’t aggravate her whiskers.

-- At the Base of the Tail.
-Many cats particularly enjoy a little gentle pressure where their tail meets their spine.
+- The base of the Tail.
+Many cats enjoy some gentle pressure where their tail meets the spine.

-The above covers the standard areas that most felines enjoy.
+This covers the areas that most felines most enjoy being stroked and petted.
 If you’re looking to make a start on bonding with a cat, these are usually failsafe places to start.

 Where Do Cats Hate to be Stroked?

 This can be a little confusing for anybody unfamiliar with cats.
-Some people may confuse the likes of felines with canines.
+Some people may confuse feline preferences with that of canines.
 Cats often roll over and show their tummies to humans.
-It’s important that this action is not misinterpreted.
-It isn’t an invitation to touch.
+It’s important that this action is not misinterpreted as it isn’t an invitation to touch.

-When a cat shows their tummy, they may be expressing happiness and contentment.
-If the cat enjoys your company, they may roll onto their back in sheer glee.
+When a cat shows her tummy, she may be expressing happiness and contentment.
+If she enjoys your company, she may roll onto her back in sheer glee.

-If you are building a bond, the feline may test you by showing their belly.
-This is a cat demonstrating trust in you, exposing the most vulnerable part of their anatomy.
+If you are building a bond, she may test you by showing her belly.
+This is a cat demonstrating trust in you, exposing the most vulnerable part of her anatomy.

-Ignore the belly, and you’ll show that this trust was well placed.
+Ignore her stomach and you’ll show that this trust was well placed.
 Go for a belly rub, and you’ll be back to square one.
 You’ll also likely have several claw and tooth marks for your trouble.

-This is the other reason a wary cat rolls onto their back, as Vet Depot explains.
-Although their tummy is vulnerable due to its extremely thin skin, this is a fighting pose.
-From their back, you can use their hind legs, claws, and teeth as a means of defense.
+This is the other reason a wary cat rolls onto her back, as Vet Depot explains.
+Although her tummy is vulnerable due to its extremely thin skin, this is a fighting pose.
+From her back, she can use her hind legs, claws, and teeth as a means of defense.

 You have to remember that self-preservation is a cat’s natural instinct.
-While they are born predators, cats are also small enough to be prey.
-This means that they are innately cautious.
+While cats are born predators, they are also small enough to be prey.
+This means that cats are innately cautious.

-If you attempt to touch their tummy, they will automatically assume that you mean to do them harm.
+If you attempt to touch her tummy, she will automatically assume that you mean her harm.
 Petting on the belly is not a source of pleasure for felines.
-If your cat shows you their tummy, accept the compliment and leave it well alone.
+If your cat shows you her tummy, accept the compliment and leave this part of the body well alone.

 How to Pet a Cat’s Head

 There are three areas around a cat’s head that most felines enjoy having petted.
-Always start around the cheeks of a cat.
+Always start around the cheeks.
 This is where your cat releases relaxing pheromones.
 If these can be stimulated, your cat will feel extremely tranquil.
-This makes biting less likely.
+This makes biting much less likely.

-Once you have mastered the art of petting your cat’s cheeks, move onto their ears.
+Once you have mastered the art of petting your cat’s cheeks, move onto her ears.
 The sweet spot for many cats is right behind the ears.
-Stroking here may see your cat half-close their eyes in pleasure.
-You could also try gently twisting the ear.
+Stroking here may see your cat half-close her eyes in pleasure.
+You could also try gently twisting her ear.
 Be careful as it’s not to every cat’s taste.

-Give your cat a gentle tickle beneath the chin.
-Don’t do this the way you would a baby or a dog, however.
+Give your cat a tickle beneath the chin.
+Don’t do this the way you would a baby or dog, however.
 Instead, trace the shape of your cat’s lower jaw.
-They will likely love this.
+She will likely love this.

-If they give any signs of resisting, however, remove your hand.
-Your fingers are very much in biting range while engaging in head petting!
+If she gives any signs of resisting, you should remove your hand.
+Your fingers are in biting range while engaging in all forms of head petting.